magento/devdocs/guides/v2.3/rest/modules/inventory/manage-source-selection.md

 The SSA also manages shipments by providing recommendations for the best sources to ship partial or all products or override the selections to:

-* Ship partial shipments, sending only a few products from specific locations and completing the full order at a later date.
+* Ship partial shipments, sending only a few products from specific sources and completing the full order at a later date.
 * Ship the entire order from one source.
 * Break the order into partial shipments across multiple sources in different amounts to keep a balanced stock across all warehouses and stores.